smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 Note that even the flag is defined in the function group level in the Policy Table, SDL core still needs to cascade this flag from the function group level to each RPC level because there is no concept of `function group` in `OnPermissionsChange` notification.

-If `encryption_required`=`false` in the app level in `app_policies`, sdl core and mobile proxy shall not enable rpc encryption regardless of the value of `encryption_required` in function group level.
-SDL core does not need to check the flag in function group level.
+If `encryption_required`=`false` in the app level in `app_policies`, sdl core and mobile proxy shall not enable rpc encryption regardless of the value of `encryption_required` in the function group level.
+SDL core does not need to check the flag in the function group level.
 Mobile proxy does not need to check the flag in RPC level.

 If `encryption_required`=`true` or `encryption_required` does not exist in the app level, the flag in the function group level or RPC level shall be checked.